buggycrash/GetMoreSmarter-Guides/phddwrt.md

 several modern devices take some of the pain out of the equation, if you are willing to spend money, and at the same time add more vendors to the list of ones who can track all your home internet activity.
-Your ISP (Verizon, Comcast, AT\&T etc.) monitors all your traffic though the same system they use to provide your Internet access.
+Your ISP (Verizon, Comcast, AT&T etc.) monitors all your traffic though the same system they use to provide your Internet access.
 It’s very difficulty to prevent them from knowing: every site you visit, when, for how long, and from what device.
 You might subscribe to a VPN, but unless you built the